JunweiZhangOrSteven/Javaweb-Projects/README.md

 # Javaweb-Projects
-this repository is used to store all Javaweb projects,including basic javaweb projects and ssm/springboot projects
+This repository is used to store all Javaweb projects,including basic javaweb projects.<br>
+Those projects mainly use components from original Javaweb. like